 Using a consultancy accredited by UKAS (United Kingdom Accreditation Service) should give you the confidence that they understand the above principles and necessary regulations.
 All such companies must have demonstrated that they have an effective quality system and internal processes, as well as technical competency for the type of survey and property type you require.

 The number of samples taken

-Most surveys will be charged at a day rate in which as many samples as required will be taken, however in some instances a provider may charge per sample taken.
-It is important to understand how you will be charged for your survey, and to check if this will be per sample of if these are all inclusive, prior to commencing work.
+Most surveys will be charged at a daily rate in which as many samples as required will be taken, however in some instances a provider may charge per sample taken.
+It is important to understand how you will be charged for your survey and to check if this will be per sample or if these are all-inclusive, prior to commencing work.